MariaDB 10.6 went Generally Available (production ready)!

 wsrep_modevariable now includes flags that specify if controversial Galera compatibility features should be enabled (

 Cleaning up MariaDB is useful in many ways.
 It reduces the amount of code and use cases that the MariaDB team can maintain, helping them to develop a better product in the future.
-And it helps non-expert users to avoid features that nowadays it makes no sense to use, for various reasons.

 - The TokuDB engine, not supported anymore by Percona, was removed.